Kristine Sommer

+Background

 Sommer graduated with a degree in chemistry from the University of California, Santa Barbara.
+She played for the Seattle Saracens.

+Rugby career

-She plays for the Seattle Saracens.
-She made her sevens debut for the US sevens team in 2016.
+Sommer made her sevens debut for the US sevens team in 2016.
+A year later, she made her test debut for the United States fifteens team in 2017.
+She was named in the Eagles 2017 Women's Rugby World Cup squad.

+Sommer played for the Harlequins and Gloucester-Hartpury in the Premier 15s.

 Sommer was named in the Eagles squad for the 2022 Pacific Four Series in New Zealand.
-She was selected in the Eagles squad for the 2021 Rugby World Cup in New Zealand.
+She was later selected in the Eagles squad for the 2021 Rugby World Cup in New Zealand.

+In 2023, She announced her retirement from both sevens and fifteens.